Hiking With Dogs

 Many of your favorite backcountry snacks such as jerky, oatmeal, peanut butter and apples are actually great snacks for your pup!
 Pack extra to share, or whip up a batch of our ‘Pumpkin Peanut Butter Cookies’ (recipe below) for a delicious trail snack that you can both enjoy.
 Bringing snacks that everyone can enjoy will cut down on pack weight.

 Dogs like their routine, and packing a bowl that they are familiar with will make them more comfortable when it comes to mealtime in the outdoors.
-At home before your trip try switching out your dog’s regular bowl for an ultralight bowl such as this reusable one from Eddy Bowls.
-When mealtime comes on the trail you dog will already be familiar with the smells and won’t hesitate to dig in.
+At home before your trip try switching out your dog’s regular bowl for an ultralight bowl.
+When mealtime comes on the trail you dog will be familiar with the bowl’s smells and won’t hesitate to dig in.

 Pumpkin and peanut butter cookies your dog can share with you!